aeells/cdk-dynamic-api-gateway-waf-rules/README.md

 ###### Frontend stack
 - Reads API endpoint paths from AWS Systems Manager Parameter Store
-- Creates 'Allow' WAF rules matching all '/api/**' endpoints
+- Creates a list of 'Allow' WAF rules matching each '/books/**' endpoint
-- Creates 'Block' WAF rules for all other '/api' endpoints
+- Creates 'Block' WAF rule for all other '/' endpoints
 - Creates an associated Regional WAF ACL

 ### Prerequisites